jNembhard/audiophile-ecom/README.md

 `getStaticPaths` is used to handle the dynamic routing portion.
 This defines a list of paths that will statically be statically pre-rendered.
 This function runs only during build in production and must be used alongside `getStaticProps`

 So overall, what does this mean? `getStaticProps` pulls in data that needs to be passed for the routes to be hydrated properly; This is a process for importing data into an object and then serving the content through `getStaticPaths`.

-### Continued development

-A major goal with this project is to create a Full Stack application and connecting this store to Stripe.

 ## Author